yeastrc/limelight-core/docs/source/tutorials/magnum-pipeline.rst

           sudo docker image ls

        If you see ``Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?`` docker is not running.
 To start docker type:

        .. code-block:: bash

           sudo service docker start

+       You should now be able to run step 2 above.

 `Visit the official Magnum website <https://magnum-ms.org/>`_ for more information about Magnum.